mohabmohamed44/Codeforces-random-problems/README.md

 # Random Codeforces Problems Generator

-This project generates random Codeforces problems to practise on.
+This project generates random Codeforces problems to practice on.

 ## Technologies Used